Greg Sayers, Beth Houlbrooke, Danielle Hancock

 “We’re accepting this as a true and accurate record,” Ms Hancock said.
 “It’s something that would be helpful.
 This is only highlights.”

-However, in a subsequent email to Rodney Local Board democracy adviser Robyn Jones and Cr Sayers, councillor support team leader Cecily Dower said Council staff advised that resolution b) should be revoked by the Board, as it breached its delegated authority.
+However, in a subsequent email to Rodney Local Board democracy adviser Robyn Jones and Cr Sayers, a support team leader said Council staff advised that resolution b) should be revoked by the Board, as it breached its delegated authority.

-“A simple request to the councillor would have been an acceptable, more courteous and more professional approach,” she said.
+“A simple request to the councillor would have been an acceptable, more courteous and more professional approach."

 “I think it says it all,” he said.
 “It will be interesting to see if the RLB revokes resolution b).
 My monthly report is a voluntary report, not a compulsory requirement, but I provide it for the Local Board’s information to be helpful.”